 To maintain high enrollment in their centers, child care administrators need to think about customer retention – not just customer acquisition.
 In the child care business, customer retention is the result of effective parent engagement – an intentional effort to build connections and form trusting relationships with families through regular updates and communication.

 Child care administrators can boost parent engagement with Procare’s child care app.
-With Procare, child care providers can share developmental milestones with parents as they happen, provide electronic daily reports, and keep parents informed with updates about upcoming events or other changes that impact your center.
+With Procare, child care providers can share developmental milestones with parents as they happen, provide electronic child care daily reports, and keep parents informed with updates about upcoming events or other changes that impact your center.

 Power Your Enrollment Growth Strategy with Procare Solutions